wairas/happy-tools/README.md

   --annotation_color HEXCOLOR
-                        the color to use for the annotations like contours (hex color) (default: None) --redis_host HOST     The Redis host to connect to (IP or hostname) (default: None)
+                        the color to use for the annotations like contours (hex color) (default: None) --predefined_labels LIST
+                        the comma-separated list of labels to use (default:
+                        None)
+  --redis_host HOST     The Redis host to connect to (IP or hostname)
+                        (default: None)
   --redis_port PORT     The port the Redis server is listening on (default: